Intensivee/yummy/README.md

 # yummy
-The project is web application - rest-api in spring with Angular client.
-Yummy is a site that allows users to find perfect recipe, comment and rate other people ideas
+Web application designed for sharing and finding kitchen recipes.
+It provides set of functionalities that allows administrators to manage the service.
+Among rating and commenting system there is also possibility to generate PDF files of selected recipes.

 ## technologies
 - Spring Boot